anngroong/podcasts/content/episode/192-edgar-elbakyan-artsakh-under-blockade-day-13.md

 The blockade of Artsakh is now 13 days old.
 More than 120,000 people remain trapped in the Republic of Artsakh (or Nagorno-Karabakh).
 Supermarket shelves are empty.
 Essential medicine is running out.

-On Friday, December 23, that’s yesterday, a meeting between Bairamov and Lavrov was held in Baku without participation from Ararat Mirzoyan.
+On Friday, December 23, that’s yesterday, a meeting between Bairamov and Lavrov was held in Moscow without participation from Ararat Mirzoyan.
 We’ll talk about that among other things.

 This interview is a continuation of the collaboration between Groong and 168 Hours aiming to bring you more English-language coverage on the developments of this very serious humanitarian crisis in progress.